AppleGamer22/scr-cli/README.md

 4. Puppeteer navigates to the post.
 5. Puppeteer loads all available files and their URLs.
 6. The program downloads the files to the current codebase directory.
-7. The bot browser closes.
+7. The bot browser is closed.